UH Hilo Student Medical Services

 On this page:

 The University of Hawaiʻi at Hilo's Student Medical Services (SMS) is located in Campus Center Room 212 above Campus Center Dining Hall.
-Office staff are available via telephone during business hours Monday-Friday, from 8am-4:30pm closed for lunch 12-1pm and closed Saturdays, Sundays, and State Holidays.
+Office staff are available during business hours Monday-Friday, from 8am-12pm, and from 12pm - 4pm.
+Student Medical Services is closed for lunch 12-1pm and closed Saturdays, Sundays, and State holidays.
 In light of the on-going COVID-19 pandemic please call the clinic for an appointment.
 Same day and telehealth appointments are offered.

 Students can call our office at (808) 932-7369 or at (808) 932-7364.